-A. Changes to this charter may take place by vote of the Members.
+A. Changes to these bylaws may take place by vote of the Members.
 Changes may be proposed by the Executive Committee or by petition of the Members.
-A petition of ten (10) percent of the then-current active members shall be sufficient for putting a charter amendment on the ballot for consideration at the next regular election.
+A petition of ten (10) percent of the then-current active members shall be sufficient for putting a bylaws amendment on the ballot for consideration at the next regular election.
 Alternatively, the Executive Committee by majority vote may propose an amendment for consideration at the next regular election.

-B. Charter amendments shall be passed if at least two thirds of the votes cast in the election favor its adoption (provided 40% or more of the eligible Voters cast a ballot in the election).
+B. Charter amendments shall be passed if at least two-thirds of the votes cast in the election favor its adoption (provided 40% or more of the eligible Voters cast a ballot in the election).

 C. In the event that it appears to the Chair and the EC that there is an organized effort by one organization to control or dominate the Constituency, then the charter may be amended temporarily by a majority vote of the EC to limit, in a nondiscriminatory manner, the membership eligibility of different chapters of, or individuals affiliated with, the same organization.
 The amendment must be submitted to the membership for a vote at the next regularly scheduled annual election.
 Unlike other charter amendments, this one can pass with only a majority of those voting.

-IX.
-Communications
+X. Communications

 A. The Constituency shall maintain various mailing lists as it deems necessary.
 The four main mailing lists to maintain are: an email discussion list, the official voting list, an Executive Committee email list and a Policy Committee email list.
 Only Official Representatives of Members and individual members shall be put on the official voting list, which shall be used for voting and membership check-in purposes.
-Only Members shall have posting rights on the discuss list; participation on the discuss list shall be voluntary.
+Only Members shall have posting rights on the discuss list; participation in the discuss list shall be voluntary.
 The EC list is for official communications and deliberations among the Executive Committee.
 Posting to the EC list is restricted to EC members.
+Policy Committee email list is for official Policy Committee members and observers.

-B. Archives of the all NCUC-managed lists should be available to the general public and accessible from the Constituency website.
+B. Archives of all NCUC-managed lists should be available to the general public and accessible from the Constituency website.
 The EC list shall also be publicly archived.

 C. The Chair will oversee the publication of membership lists on the Constituency website.
 NCUC is required to publish the list of current Members of the Constituency.

+D. The ballots for individual members will be sent to the member’s email address listed on the mailing list.

-D. Only Official Representatives listed on the Constituency website membership list will receive ballots and be allowed to vote in elections.
+D. For organizational members, only Official Representatives listed on the Constituency website membership list will receive ballots and be allowed to vote in elections.
 Changes to such designated Official Representatives must be received by the Chair at least one week (7 days) prior to the distribution of ballots, and must conform to the voting requirements of the charter.

 E. The Chair and EC should provide a channel for nonmembers to make comments to the members and officers of the constituency.

-X. Dues
+XI.
+Dues

 A. Currently membership dues are set at $0 for all membership categories.
 Dues are set by 2/3 majority vote of the Executive Committee.
 On an annual basis, the Chair will consult with the Executive Committee regarding the appropriate level for dues.
 Such dues will be set for individuals and large and small organizations by a 2/3 vote of the Executive Committee, together with appropriate procedures for waiver and reduction requests.
 The Chair shall be authorized to hear the waiver and reduction requests and make decisions.
 Appeals may be made to the Executive Committee may consider the waiver of dues.